 The older monk looked at him and replied, “Brother, I set her down on the other side of the river, why are you still carrying her?

-As a man who is dead can no longer be a “war-monger”, it is then best in this case for those who have a deep hate for the actions and person who was John McCain to remain silent on his passing and instead turn their attention towards those who are seeking to replace the Senator and appear to wish to continue the same actions as their predecessor.
+As a man who is dead can no longer be a “war-monger”, it is then best in this case for those who have a deep hate for the actions and person who was Sen. John McCain to remain silent on his passing and instead turn their attention toward those who are seeking to replace the Senator, who may wish to continue the same actions as their predecessor.

-Turn attention to Martha McSally, who intends to accelerate the Air Force’s attack jet program, and to Kelli Ward, who says America must be “willing to confront our enemies abroad, before they attack us at home”, but has also condemned Sen. McCain’s foreign policy in the past.
+Libertarian should turn their attention to Martha McSally, who intends to accelerate the Air Force’s attack jet program.
+Or to Kelli Ward, who says America must be “willing to confront our enemies abroad, before they attack us at home”, but has also condemned Sen. McCain’s foreign policy in the past.